 Aicardi syndrome is a rare genetic disorder that interferes with the formation of the corpus callosum, which is the structure that connects the two sides of the brain.
 In people with Aicardi syndrome, the corpus callosum is either partially or completely missing.
 The disorder occurs almost exclusively in newborn girls.
 Medical researchers don’t believe the disorder is passed from the parents to their child.

 The exact cause of Aicardi syndrome isn’t known.
 However, it’s thought to be caused by a first-time mutation in the child’s genes.
-Since the disorder primarily affects females, researchers believe the mutation specifically occurs on the X chromosome, which is one of the two sex hormones.
+Since the disorder primarily affects females, researchers believe the mutation specifically occurs on the X chromosome, which is one of the two sex chromosomes.
 Females have two X chromosomes.
 Males typically have one X chromosome and one Y chromosome.

 People with Aicardi syndrome often have the following: